morhakak/Apps-Center/README.md

 2. Open the solution in Visual Studio.
 3. Build and run the solution.

-Feel free to explore each app within the "Apps Center" and enjoy their unique features!
+Feel free to explore each app within the "Apps Center" and enjoy their features!